tuyaliang/DroneObjectDetection/README.md

 remote_server.py can start an online streaming server which sends local camera's video stream to client.

 ## Performance Test
+With little time ,energy and money to test its performance, further tests are welcomed for this project and you can merge your test results branch into mine in any time.
 ## Training Instrction
 Files under tool/ are used to train your own dataset.
-Considering about that different datasets have different formats of annotations, there are no specific training instructions.
+Considering about that different datasets have different formats of annotations, there are only specific training instructions for VOC dataset.For VisDrone2018 Daataset, tools in tool folder will help.
+1.Make sure that there is a VOC2007 format dataset folder named VOCdevkit.
+2.If classes you need are NOT in pre-trained weights, training without weights is your best choice.
+For training without pre-trained weights, train_barely.py suits your requirements.Adjust epoch and batch_size according to your hardware situation.
+Too large batch_size could lead to out of memory and too many epoches cause model you train has no robustness.
+3.If classes you need are IN pre-trained weights, please use train.py.
 ## Model Download
-For the offical model training on VOC dataset: https://pjreddie.com/media/files/yolov3.weights For my model training on VisDrone dataset:
-For my training dataset: (BaiduNetdisk)https://pan.baidu.com/s/1QTzy8S7IHSHWtkrFxd100w Code: kdfv Considering the requirements of the Competition, I prefer to use VisDrone2018 Dataset instead of VOC dataset.
+For the offical model training on VOC dataset: https://pjreddie.com/media/files/yolov3.weights For my model training on VisDrone dataset: (BaiduNetdisk)https://pan.baidu.com/s/1vhSEPMckC7QogL1WdOjWVQ Code：ouvo For my training dataset: (BaiduNetdisk)https://pan.baidu.com/s/1QTzy8S7IHSHWtkrFxd100w Code: kdfv Considering the requirements of the Competition, I prefer to use VisDrone2018 Dataset instead of VOC Dataset.